jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 That's why during this pandemic, many of us have stopped asking questions and started looking for better answers.

 Wouldn't it be cool if we could better decide between good and bad politics?
 After all, if we step up, we can all be part of the player god as much as anyone else.
-Helping people understand that Left/Right solutions, policies, and answers are  dead end is one reason I wrote this book.
+Helping people understand that Left/Right solutions, policies, and answers are a dead end is one reason I wrote this book.
 Being a Conservative or Progressive is simply being an extra.

 That's why my primary motivation is creating Main Street's new philosophy.